Constraints on the ultra-high energy cosmic ray output of gamma-ray bursts: Abstract

 \section{Abstract}

 Ultra-high energy cosmic rays are the most extreme energetic particles detected on Earth, however, their acceleration sites are still mysterious.
 We explore the contribution of low-luminosity gamma-ray bursts to the ultra-high energy cosmic ray flux, since they form the bulk of the nearby population.
-We analyse a representative sample of these bursts detected by BeppoSAX, INTEGRAL and Swift between 1998-2016, and found that in order to reconcile our theoretical flux with the observed flux, these bursts should not accelerate the matter from the progenitor star.
-Instead, we propose that the jet of low-luminosity gamma-ray bursts propels only the circumburst medium - which is accelerated to relativistic speeds.
-This has implications for the baryonic load of the jet: it should be negligible compared to the leptonic content.
+We analyse a representative sample of these bursts detected by BeppoSAX, INTEGRAL and Swift between 1998-2016, and found that in order to reconcile our theoretical flux with the observed flux, these bursts should accelerate at most $10^{-13}$ M$_\odot$ of ultra-high energy cosmic rays.